 - 400 direct clinical contact hours working with individuals with various communication and swallowing disorders

-- On-campus clinical practicum and off-campus internships to develop and refine clinical skills consistent with the defined scope of practice.
-Internship experience in both school and medical/private practice settings
+- On-campus clinical practicum and off-campus internships in both school and medical/private practice settings to develop and refine clinical skills consistent with the defined scope of practice

 - Competence in working with individuals with different cultural and linguistic backgrounds

-- Development of cultural competence through graduate coursework, clinical courses, internships, and student exchange program
+- Development of cultural competence through graduate coursework, clinical courses, internships, and student exchange programs

 - Coursework and clinical practicum experience for certification as a speech-language pathologist by the American Speech-Language and Hearing Association (ASHA)